Chinese people LOVE to eat.

 Yes, only because I love the food served on a stick, this had to make it to my list.
 I found this one quite impressive, because it is an entire street bird threaded on a stick, dipped in a marinade for all that flavour and roasted.

-I didn’t eat one because most of the time I was too full from consuming all those foods I mentioned at the top of my list.
+I didn’t eat one because I was too full from consuming all those foods I mentioned at the top of my list.
 Next time maybe?